-Chapter 7 Preparing a Reference Genome for Use with DRAGEN
+Chapter 6 Preparing a Reference Genome

 Before a reference genome can be used with DRAGEN, it must be converted from FASTA format into a custom binary format for use with the DRAGEN hardware.
 The options used in this preprocessing step offer tradeoffs between performance and mapping quality.